Introduction

 }

-Each element in these arrays contains information about a specific transaction and the outcome of its processing.
-The result format is:
+Each element in these arrays contains information about a specific transaction and the processing outcome.
+The result format looks like this:

 const confirmationResults = {